 - Fill out the form—make sure you are working on the COPY of the template—not the original, blank template!

-- Print the form 2 times (make sure the preparer and verifier have signed both copies), or if signing twice seems burdensome, make a Xerox copy of the signed and completed form
+- Print the form two times (make sure the preparer and verifier have signed both copies), or if signing twice seems burdensome, make a photocopy of the signed and completed form.

-- Take your deposit and both copies of the deposit form to Rita, the head cashier, at the Business Office Cashier window.
+- Take your deposit and both copies of the deposit form to Rita, the head cashier, at the Cashier's Office window.
 She will initial both copies, one for her records, and one for your records.

 - You are now ready to start the whole fun process over!